MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 5. In Lynne's Outlook Inbox, you should see the spear phishing email that was sent by the Attack Simulator.
 The subject of the message should be **2 Failed messages to you**.
 Select the email to open it and review the details in the body of the message.

-	**NOTE!** It can take up to 15 minutes for the email to arrive.
-Wait for the email before proceeding.

 6. Select the **View Returned Messages** button in the email.
 Even though you know this is a spear phishing attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign.

 7. In the **Sign in** dialog box that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then enter the same Microsoft 365 Tenant Password provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) in the **Enter password** window.
 Select **Sign in**.

 8. This displays a web page that explains how you have been redirected to it as part of a Phishing awareness test being run by your organization.
 Read through the contents of this site, which uses the landing page template that you selected in the prior task when setting up the attack simulation.

 9. Leave the Outlook tab open for Lynne's mailbox in your Edge browser.
 Do **NOT** sign out or close it.
-You will access Lynne's mailbox on LON-CL2 in the next lab exercise.
+You will access Lynne's mailbox on LON-CL2 in the next task.

 10. Switch back to **LON-CL1**.